prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-circular-skech-pattern.md

   ' Set Solidworks document to new part document
   Set swDoc = swApp.NewDocument(defaultTemplate, 0, 0, 0)

+  '-----------------------UNIT CONVERSION----------------------------------------

+  ' Local variables used as Conversion Factors
+  Dim LengthConversionFactor As Double
+  Dim AngleConversionFactor As Double

+  ' Use a Select Case, to get the length of active Unit and set the different factors Select Case swDoc.GetUnits(0)       ' GetUnits function gives us, active unit

+    Case swMETER    ' If length is in Meter LengthConversionFactor = 1
+      AngleConversionFactor = 1

+    Case swMM       ' If length is in MM LengthConversionFactor = 1 / 1000
+      AngleConversionFactor = 1 * 0.01745329

+    Case swCM       ' If length is in CM LengthConversionFactor = 1 / 100
+      AngleConversionFactor = 1 * 0.01745329

+    Case swINCHES   ' If length is in INCHES LengthConversionFactor = 1 * 0.0254
+      AngleConversionFactor = 1 * 0.01745329

+    Case swFEET     ' If length is in FEET LengthConversionFactor = 1 * (0.0254 * 12)
+      AngleConversionFactor = 1 * 0.01745329

+    Case swFEETINCHES     ' If length is in FEET & INCHES LengthConversionFactor = 1 * 0.0254  ' For length we use sama as Inch
+      AngleConversionFactor = 1 * 0.01745329

+    Case swANGSTROM        ' If length is in ANGSTROM LengthConversionFactor = 1 / 10000000000#
+      AngleConversionFactor = 1 * 0.01745329

+    Case swNANOMETER       ' If length is in NANOMETER LengthConversionFactor = 1 / 1000000000
+      AngleConversionFactor = 1 * 0.01745329

+    Case swMICRON       ' If length is in MICRON LengthConversionFactor = 1 / 1000000
+      AngleConversionFactor = 1 * 0.01745329
+  End Select

+  '----------------------------------------------------------------

   ' Select Front Plane
   BoolStatus = swDoc.Extension.SelectByID2("Front Plane", "PLANE", 0, 0, 0, False, 0, Nothing, swSelectOption_e.swSelectOptionDefault)